 Caves have rather simple planning, there have not been used columns as it is usual in Central and Southern Indian cave temples.
-Some caves basically are just a shelters.
+Some caves basically are just shelters.

 Entrance in the main temple – Cave 2 – is painted with orange color.
 Earlier it was hard to access, now there are made stairs.
 Paintings in Cave 1 (counted from the west) are bleached.
-Cave 3 is the upper part of two-storied cave.
+Cave 3 is the upper part of the two-storied cave.
 Cave 4 is located higher than the others.

-Caves have been shaped in the 13th – 15th century AD by the followers of Tibetan Buddhist school Drikung Kagyu, focusing on meditative practice.
+Caves have been shaped in the 13th – 15th century AD by the followers of the Tibetan Buddhist school Drikung Kagyu, focusing on meditative practice.
 This school of Buddhism is prominent in Ladakh up to this day while in Tibet it has been replaced by other schools long ago.

 Surroundings of Saspol have numerous other monuments of history including large boulders with ancient petroglyphs.

-India is seventh largest country of world by area, and, naturally such a large area contains huge amount of exciting attractions…
+India is the seventh-largest country in the world by area, and, naturally, such a large area contains a huge amount of exciting attractions…

-Wondermondo considers that India is the second richest centre of architectural heritage in the world after Europe and may be no single country of the world can match it in this respect.
+Wondermondo considers that India is the second richest center of architectural heritage in the world after Europe and maybe no single country in the world can match it in this respect.

-Buddhism is one of the world religions and at the same time is a spiritual philosophy with diverse traditions, beliefs and practices.
-There exists rich tradition of architecture expressed in Buddhist temples and monasteries.
+Buddhism is one of the world religions and at the same time is a spiritual philosophy with diverse traditions, beliefs, and practices.
+There exists a rich tradition of architecture expressed in Buddhist temples and monasteries.

 This is the one book you need to understand the spirit of India.
-Internationally acclaimed as the best book of its type on India, this sixth expanded, revised edition of the multi-award winning book India Unveiled: Spirit, Tradition, People by Robert Arnett truly reveals the diversity and sacredness of the oldest continuously living civilization on earth.
+Internationally acclaimed as the best book of its type on India, this sixth expanded, revised edition of the multi-award-winning book India Unveiled: Spirit, Tradition, People by Robert Arnett truly reveals the diversity and sacredness of the oldest continuously living civilization on earth.

 A spiritual history of the world’s most religiously complex and diverse society, from one of Harvard’s most respected scholars.